 More of a software issue: the mouse cursor can hide behind the notch.

-The display has high brightness, and a wide gamut (Apple uses Display P3).
+The display has high brightness, high resolution, great uniformity, and a wide gamut (Apple uses Display P3).

 The speakers sound really good, even though it’s all software trickery.

-The keyboard is pretty okay, which can’t be said about many other laptops.
+The keyboard is pretty good, which can’t be said about many other laptops.

 This device is generally a disaster: